There are no great things to be done. Only small things with great love.

 Members of the parish, as well as their families and friends, are encouraged to reach out from their hearts—letting their hands help bring the peace and justice of God’s kingdom into our world.

-Saint Mark’s Outreach is open to Everyone!
-Meetings are held the 2nd Sunday of each month in the Canterbury Center following the 10:30 service.
-If you don’t want to be on the committee, but would like to participate in an activity, reach out to any Outreach member.
+Outreach Committee meetings are held the 2nd Sunday of each month in the Canterbury Center following the 10:30 service.
+If you don’t want to be on the committee, but would like to participate in an activity, please contact Leslie Winters or Bill Karl.

 For I was hungry and you gave Me something to eat; I was thirsty and you gave Me drink; I was a stranger and you invited Me in; naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.